visit/citybreak-online-doc/_includes/widgets.md

 - [Product & package widgets](#product_package)
 - [Basket widget](#Basket)

-## <a id="Searchforms"></a> Searchform widgets - Used for a search or filtering for prodcuts per of guide.
+## <a id="Searchforms"></a> Searchform widgets - Used for a search or filtering for products per guide.

-Searchform widget are user if you want to have a singel searchform widget loaded on the page.
+Searchform widgets are used if you need a multi-product or a transport searchform in your CMS.
-(if you need to load 2 widget on 1 page see combine widget (LINK))

 ### Accommodation searchform
 ```html